joshsisley/gatsby-agency/content/blog/executing-markdown-codeblocks-with-githubactions/index.md

 In your root directory create a file called `.env` (without extension) and add this line to it with your personal token which you generated previously.

-After that, you should also create a [.gitignore](https://github.com/anuraghazra/GithubActionsPlayground/blob/master/.gitignore) file so that your .env wont get uploaded in GitHub.

 ```
 PERSONAL_TOKEN=yourtoken123